 9. We want more work

-Although we don’t say it, we’d really like you to give us more work.
-Preferably regular work that pays a regular income, so we can stop worrying about whether we’ll have enough to pay our landlords at the end of each month.
+Although we don’t say it, we’d like you to give us more work.
+Preferably regular work that pays a steady income, so we can stop worrying about whether we’ll have enough to pay our landlords at the end of each month.